 - This program uses the most current crop insurance and crop cost information.

 - At release time, "insurance coverage prices" for alfalfa seed, fescue seed, potatoes, sugar beets and timothy seed was not available.
 As a result, the 2021 price was used.
-This version uses the 2021 Spring Insurance Prices from Agriculture Financial Services Corporation (AFSC) for this crop.
+This version uses the 2022 Spring Insurance Prices from Agriculture Financial Services Corporation (AFSC).
 This may affect your insured crop plan results but should still give reasonable estimates.

 - Uses "worst-best-most likely" values for prices and yields.

 - Presents contribution margins and gross margins in easy to understand statements, tables and graphs

 - Evaluates the effects of different risk management strategies, such as adjusting your crop mix, purchasing crop insurance, and renegotiating your land rental agreements.

 - CropChoice$ is based on yields and prices from real Alberta farms as well as crop insurance premiums and coverage levels provided by AFSC.